'Just Another Girl on the I.R.T.' (1993) by Leslie Harris

 The second big question/critique is over her decision not to get an abortion with Ty's (Kevin Thigpen) money.
 She doesn't want to deal with pregnancy or the baby and the funds are available, so why wouldn't she make things easy on herself?
 Maybe because she's a kid, she's scared, and the only person she's been able to talk to is the woman at the free clinic who is technically not even allowed to mention abortion as an option.
 Chantel probably doesn't know much about abortion or what goes into obtaining one.
 Will the doctor tell her parents about it?
 Could she die?
 She probably feels overwhelmed with possibilities and questions, and without an informed resource, unable to choose.

-Teenagers tend to think in the moment instead of big picture and they don't respond well to outside pressure (aka Ty pushing Chantel to have the abortion), so time progresses and the window for change rapidly narrows.
+Teenagers often struggle to consider the big picture and they don't respond well to outside pressure (aka Ty pushing Chantel to have the abortion), so time progresses and the window for change rapidly narrows.
 Chantel doesn't think about what will happen when the baby is actually born.
 The sole concern during her pregnancy is hiding the truth from her parents, which shows how immature she truly is.

 After she has the baby, the movie goes slightly off the deep end.
 Chantel tries to make Ty throw it away in a trash bag, but he can't bear to do it.
 Then, there's a lame, tacked-on ending where we find out that Chantel is attending community college, on good terms with Ty, and doing her best to adjust to motherhood.
 If you ignore the lame postscript, "Just Another Girl" holds up as an in-depth look at a young, cocky teen girl who thinks she has life figured out until it knocks her on her ass.